GMihai00/Cplusplus_IPCLib/README.md

 # Cplusplus_IPCLib

 This project aims to provide an easier to use C++ IPC library.
-It's build to be easy to debug, fast and versitile.
-The ideea of creating this project was due to not finding any easy to use libraries for sending messages over the network while writing my license degree.
+It's build to be easy to debug, fast and versatile.
+The idea of creating this project was due to not finding any easy to use libraries for sending messages over the network while writing my license degree.
 It first started as a quick local IPC that can be found in IPC.vcxproj under net/legacy_fast_ipc.
-Despite beeing unmaintained code(Won't invest time into fixing bugs found), if you still want to use it, I will have a section describing it at the end.
-The bread and butter of this project is an web-based IPC system.
+Despite being unmaintained code(Won't invest time into fixing bugs found), if you still want to use it, I will have a section describing it at the end.
+The bread and butter of this project is a web-based IPC system.
 During the development of this project I managed to cover almost all HTTP1.0 messages, providing a client for http and https as well as a server using http (Note: Planning to add a https one as well).
-While developing the library, I was following what Postman does and tried to include all the features that I found there, apart from that, I added "Transfer-Encoding: chuncked" compatibility as I remarked that Postman doesn't support it(While debugging the library with Postman I saw that I get random data inside my body when sending messages with that flag on.)
-Right now it supports sync and asyncronious sending/handling messages, gzip compressing, formats bodies to json and follows redirects (can't follow from http to https and backwards due to design flow a.t.m.).
+While developing the library, I was following what Postman does and tried to include all the features that I found there, apart from that, I added "Transfer-Encoding: chucked" compatibility as I remarked that Postman doesn't support it(While debugging the library with Postman I saw that I get random data inside my body when sending messages with that flag on.)
+Right now it supports sync and asynchronous sending/handling messages, gzip compressing, formats bodies to json and follows redirects (can't follow from http to https and backwards due to design flow a.t.m.).
 By using the library you are able to code servers in no time, in few lines of code, almost like using a high level language like python.

 # Table of Contents